Safa-30/SQL/README.md

 # SQL
-This is my all works and resoures about SQL
+This is all my work and resources about SQL
+Author - Farhana Akther